hicommonwealth/edgeware-documentation/docs/community/public-grants.md

 5. Provide an on-chain identity.
    1. An on-chain ID is a public mode of knowing who owns and operates an account and verified points of contact.
 These verifications improve accountability.
    2. All grant recipient addresses should be a verified account.
-   3. See the wiki for this here: [https://main.edgeware.wiki/quickstart/create-an-edgeware-identity#adding-identities-using-polkadot-js](https://main.edgeware.wiki/quickstart/create-an-edgeware-identity#adding-identities-using-polkadot-js)
+   3. See the wiki for this <A HREF = "https://main.edgeware.wiki/quickstart/create-an-edgeware-identity#adding-identities-using-polkadot-js">here</A>

 ![User-uploaded Image](https://static.slab.com/prod/uploads/9yelyblh/posts/images/Z-3EsqRWHtkoRFFkX28REK3y.png)Add a caption